Greenstand/Tree_Species/doc/sdl_id.md

 ### Leaf arrangement on the stem

-The stalks of plant’s leaves may join the stem in one of two basic
+The stalks of a plant’s leaves may join the stem in one of two basic
 ways: they may meet separate from the stalks of other leaves, or they may meet at the same point as one or more other other leaves.
 In the former situation we say the leaves are “_alternate_”, in the latter that they are “_opposite_”:

 <img src="../img/lf_arr.jpg" alt="Leaf arrangement" style="width:50%;"/>